babamohammed2022/win11-to-7-guide/README.md

 - https://github.com/ALTaleX531/OpenGlass/releases

-Enables the Aero Glass effect on modern Windows.
-Use the installer — it auto-selects the correct build for your system.
+This software enables the Aero Glass effect on modern Windows.
+Use the installer, it should auto-select the correct build for the system.

 ---